-In open areas, foundations of structures shall be removed entirely.
-Where new structures will replace existing structures, indicate extent of foundation removal on the drawings.
+- 1. Structure Removal: In open areas, foundations of structures shall be removed entirely.
+Where new structures will replace existing structures, indicate extent of foundation removal on the drawings. - 2.
+Relocated Equipment: Special concern shall be taken with equipment to be reused.

-3.2.2 Relocated Equipment

-Special concern shall be taken with equipment to be reused.
 Establish schedule for removal and reinstallation through the University.
-Relocation of existing equipment shall include:

-- Disconnection

-- Moving

-- Restoration

-- Capping of utilities

-Recording existing piping arrangements to facilitate reinstallation and replacing utilities/extensions required to complete reinstallation.
+Relocation of existing equipment shall include: Disconnection and Moving, Restoration and capping of utilities.
+Recording existing piping arrangements to facilitate reinstallation, and replacing utilities/extensions required to complete reinstallation. - 3.

-3.2.3 Blasting

 Blasting is strongly discouraged.
 If blasting is authorized by the University, a blasting plan and schedule must be submitted by the contractor to the Designer's geotechnical engineer for approval.
 Blasting plan will include at a minimum: seismograph monitoring locations, dust, traffic, and noise control contingencies.
 Contractor is responsible to document conditions of adjacent structures when collateral damage is possible.
 Contractor is responsible for collateral damage to existing conditions.